ahmetb/gke-letsencrypt/20-install-cert-manager.md

 [cert-manager] is "pre-stable" software,so use it at your own risk.
 Clone its repository and deploy the Helm chart:

     git clone https://github.com/jetstack/cert-manager.git
+    cd cert-manager

-    # check out the latest release tag to ensure we use a supported version of cert-manager
+    # use a supported tag (see https://github.com/jetstack/cert-manager/releases)
     git checkout v0.2.3

-    cd cert-manager

     helm install --name cert-manager \
         --namespace kube-system contrib/charts/cert-manager